A Special "20th Anniversary" Release

 --Bob Ecker, Gayot Travel Guides

-Winecrafting: A three-day cold soak preceded 15-17 days in the fermenter.
-The even growing season provided sufficient yeast nutrition, and the fermentations, while starting slowly due to the colder ambient temperatures, were clean and smooth.
+Winecrafting: A three-day cold soak preceded 15-16 days in the fermenter.
+Fermentations were clean and smooth.
 Run to barrel before the finish of fermentation, the wine sat on its gross lees (without oxygen nor racking) for the entire year of aging, which adds a creamy texture and significant weight to an already substantial wine.
 A mixture of Tokaji (Hungarian) and Mercurey (French) oak contributes a nice blend of spice (particularly nutmeg) and vanilla to the profile.

 Click here for a downloadable fact sheet.